How Chikwanda borrowed over US$9 billion for Zambia

 How Chikwanda borrowed over US$9 billion for ZambiaBy Diggers Editor on 24 Apr 2020

 “I AM not responsible for the debt crisis.
 I ran the economy very well under the difficult circumstances.
 I made my own contribution.
-I tried to prevent financial irresponsibility and so on,” says Mr Alexander Bwalya Chikwanda in reaction to a letter authored by his predecessors addressed to the President and the incumbent Minister of Finance on Zambia’s debt position.
+I tried to prevent financial irresponsibility and so on,” says Mr Alexander Chikwanda in reaction to a letter authored by his predecessors addressed to the President and the incumbent Minister of Finance on Zambia’s debt position.

 Is the retired senior citizen being sincere?
 Is he now distancing himself from the excessive borrowing that Zambia was subjected to under his reign.
 As Minister of Finance, all the loans that the PF government procured between 2012 and 2016 have his signature.
 Therefore, it is our view that Mr Chikwanda cannot distance himself from Zambia’s current debt position.

 This is a not a matter of speculation.
 We have taken time to collect data that shows how many loans this former minister procured in five years.
 Data shows us that he contracted a total debt of over US$9 billion.
-Our readers may also find the audio embedded at the bottom of this article interesting.

 We are not financial experts, but we are here today with a detailed research that shows exactly the names of the lending institutions, purpose of the loans and the amounts that Mr Chikwanda borrowed on our behalf.